 - Electrocautery (burning off warts with an electrical current)

 - Laser therapy (using an intense light to destroy warts).This is used for larger or extensive warts, especially those that have not responded well to other treatments.
 Laser can also cost a lot of money.
 Most healthcare provider do not have lasers in their office and the provider must be well-trained with this method.

 - Interferon (a substance injected in to the wart).
 This is rarely used anymore due to extensive side effects and high cost.
 Less expensive therapies work just as well with fewer side effects.

 At-home prescription creams (these are only available by a prescription):

 - Podofilox cream or gel (Condylox®).
 This is a self-applied treatment for external genital warts.
 It may be less expensive than treatment done in a healthcare provider’s office, is easy to use and is safe, but it must be used for about 4 weeks.

 - Imiquimod cream (Aldara®).
 This is also a self-applied treatment for external genital warts.
 It is safe, effective and easy to use.
 This cream is different than other commonly-used treatments, which work by destroying the wart tissue.
 Aldara® actually boosts the immune system to fight HPV, and may make recurrences less likely.

 IMPORTANT: Over-the-counter wart treatments should not be used in the genital area.

-- If someone has visible symptoms of genital warts, he or she should not have sexual activity until the warts are removed.
-This may help to lower the risk of giving the virus.
+- If someone had visible symptoms of genital warts, they should not have sexual activity until the warts are removed.
+This may help to lower the risk of passing the virus.